fadumasaidcodes/Full-stack_project-Crud_book/README.md

 The Bookshop Web Application is a full stack web application built using Node.js, Koa, Handlebars (hbs) and SQL that enables users to view, add, update and delete books from the bookshop.
 It is designed to provide an easy-to-use interface that allows users to manage their books and book-related information effectively.
 The application stores data such as user information and book details in a database, making it easy to retrieve and update information.

+## project description

+This is a Node.js application that uses the Koa web framework to handle HTTP requests and responses.
+It also uses several third-party modules, including bcrypt, koa-session, koa-router, koa-static, koa-hbs-renderer, koa-bodyparser, and sqlite3.

+The application creates an HTTP server that listens on port 8080.
+When the server receives an HTTP request, it uses the Koa router to match the request to a handler function.
+The handler function interacts with a SQLite database to perform CRUD operations on a books table.

+The application has several routes, including:

+- GET '/' - displays a list of books
+- GET '/details/:id' - displays details for a specific book
+- GET '/form' - displays a form to add a new book
+- POST '/add' - adds a new book to the database
+- GET '/details/:id/update' - displays a form to update a book
+- POST '/details/:id/update' - updates a book in the database
+- GET '/details/:id/delete' - deletes a book from the database
+- GET '/login' - displays a login form
+- POST '/login' - authenticates a user and sets a session
+- GET '/homes' - displays a homes page for a logged-in user
+- GET '/register' - displays a registration form
+- POST '/register' - registers a new user in the database
+- The application uses bcrypt to hash and compare passwords, and uses the koa-session middleware to manage user sessions.
+The crypto module is used to generate a session secret key.

 ## User Stories
 The Bookshop Web Application has the following user stories:
 ```